MuhammadSaim32/computer-organization-and-assembly-language/readme.md

 - 🔹 Stack memory, function frame layout, and parameter passing
 - 🔹 Writing to video memory and direct memory access in 16-bit
 - 🔹 Concepts like CISC vs RISC architecture, latency, and throughput
+- 🔹 Calling assembly functions from high-level languages like C
+- 🔹 Pipelining and how modern CPUs optimize instruction execution

 ## Instructor's YouTube Channel